facebookresearch/vissl/docs/source/evaluations/robustness_out_of_distribution.rst

-Benchmark: Robustness
+Benchmark: Robustness Out-Of-Distribution (OOD)
 ===========================================================

 VISSL provides a standardized benchmark suite to evaluate the feature representation quality of self-supervised pretrained models.

-One particularly important type of benchmark is robustness benchmarks.
+One particularly important type of benchmark is robustness to distribution shift.
-Robustness benchmarks tell us how well a train model generalises on samples outside of its training distribution.

 These benchmarks are also interesting on models pre-trained using Self-Supervised Learning and have been used in the past in papers such as `CLIP <https://cdn.openai.com/papers/Learning_Transferable_Visual_Models_From_Natural_Language_Supervision.pdf>`_: they give a measure of how well an SSL algorithm is able to produce representations free of spurious correlations.

-VISSL provides benchmarks for Out-Of-Distribution (OOD) based on the two datasets `Imagenet-A <https://github.com/hendrycks/natural-adv-examples>`_ and `Imagenet-R <https://github.com/hendrycks/imagenet-r>`_.
+VISSL provides benchmarks for Out-Of-Distribution (OOD) generalisation based on the two datasets `Imagenet-A <https://github.com/hendrycks/natural-adv-examples>`_ and `Imagenet-R <https://github.com/hendrycks/imagenet-r>`_.
 In those benchmarks, a pre-trained model is either fine-tuned or trained with linear evaluation on Imagenet, and then tested against the `Imagenet-A <https://github.com/hendrycks/natural-adv-examples>`_ and `Imagenet-R <https://github.com/hendrycks/imagenet-r>`_.

-For reproducibility, see `VISSL Model Zoo <https://github.com/facebookresearch/vissl/blob/master/MODEL_ZOO.md>`_.

 Benchmark: ImageNet-A
 ---------------------------